vmnomad/hundred_days_of_k8s/README.md

 # 100daysofk8s.io web site

-The web site is build primarily for learning purpose to familiarise myself with a process of building the web server from the scratch.
+The web site was created primarily for learning purpose to familiarise myself with a process of building the web server from the scratch.

-Another important goal of this web site is to promote containers orchestration
+Another important goal of this web site is to promote containers orchestration.

 The web app is created using Django framework.